 American Association Of University Women Career Development Grant provides funding for women who hold a bachelor’s degree and are planning to either advance or change their careers, specifically in the fields of education, health, medical sciences and social sciences.
 AAUW primarily focuses on providing grants to minorities such as women of color and LGBTQ+ individuals, as well as those pursuing their first advanced degree in nontraditional fields.
 The grants range between $2,000 and $12,000 depending on needs.

-Arcus Foundation focuses on organizations that promote social justice for LGBTQ+ individuals around the world.
+Arcus Foundation is a global advocacy group that focuses on organizations that promote LGTBQ equality and social justice.
 In 2020, more than $13 million was awarded to organizations that are centered on this cause.

-Astraea Lesbian Foundation For Justice supports lesbian, trans, intersex and all LGBTQ+ groups that promote racial, economic, and gender justic They work to ensure that resources reach activists who need them the most.
+Astraea Lesbian Foundation For Justice supports lesbian, trans, intersex and all LGBTQ+ groups that promote racial, gender, and economic empowerment.
+They work to ensure that resources reach activists who need them the most.
 Astraea provides four different grant programs: U.S. Funds, International Funds, Intersex Funds and Global Arts Funds.
 Each of their grants are different, but generally they range from $5,000 to $30,000 per year.

 Ford Foundation invests in transformative ideas, individuals and institutions.
 In 2014, the foundation established the LGBTQ Racial Justice Fund ,supporting the leaders in communities of color who are committed to strengthening the rights of LGBTQ+ people.
 Ford FOundation offers several different types of grants and seeks out businesses working to advance social justice.